Can Learning Be Explained By Local Optimality In Robust Low-rank Matrix Recovery?: Introduction

 \paragraph{Convergence guarantees} Achieving global optimality for the true solutions typically necessitates a sample size that scales with the search rank.
 However, recent studies have revealed a promising contrast in the behavior of local-search algorithms by requiring significantly smaller sample sizes to converge to the true solutions.
 For instance, in noiseless matrix sensing with an $\ell_2$-loss, gradient descent has been shown to converge to the ground truth, provided that the sample size is proportional to the true rank, potentially being substantially smaller than the search rank~\cite{stoger2021small, xu2023power, zhang2022preconditioned, soltanolkotabi2023implicit}.
+This result has been recently extended to noisless matrix completion via a weakly-coupled leave-one-out analysis~\cite{ma2024convergence}.
 This result has been extended to matrix sensing with an $\ell_1$-loss, where it has been shown that the sub-gradient method, initialized with a small value, can converge to the ground truth when applied to~\ref{BM} with an over-parameterized rank~\cite{ma2023global}.
 This convergence occurs even in scenarios where the sample size does not scale with the search rank, and an arbitrarily large portion of the measurements is corrupted by noise.
 These findings strongly suggest the conjecture that the conditions for convergence of local-search algorithms may be considerably less stringent than the requirements for global optimality of the true solutions.